sylvainschmitt/rcontroll/inst/troll/win/README.md

 ## TROLL

-This README file summarize the different executable available in linux.
+This README file summarize the different executable available in windows.
 They rely on 3 parameters:

 - **abc**: `Output_ABC` l.
 45 of `main.cpp`, activate ABC outputs.
 Beware, the use of reduced output is mandatory for ABC to work.